q9c8/way-222/README.md

 The CCSIT Indoor Wayfinding System is a web-based application designed to help students, staff, and visitors navigate the College of Computer Science and Information Technology (CCSIT) more efficiently.
-The system provides clear directions to classrooms, offices, and other important facilities through interactive maps.
-Features:
-1-Search Bar: Quickly search for rooms by name or number.
-2-Point Button: Allows users to set their current location on the map and view routes to selected rooms.
-3-Floor Selection Dropdown: Switch between building floors.
-The system automatically updates the map when navigating to a room on a different floor.
-4-Room List Panel: Displays all available rooms for quick access.
-5-Interactive Map: Central map area with pan and zoom functionality.
+The system provides clear directions to classrooms, offices, and other important facilities through interactive maps.The system includes several key features designed to enhance indoor navigation.
+A search bar allows users to quickly find specific rooms by name or number.
+The point button enables users to set their current location on the map and view the route to a selected room.
+A floor selection dropdown makes it easy to switch between different building floors, with the map updating automatically when navigating to a room on another level.
+On the left side, a room list panel provides quick access to all available rooms.
+At the center, an interactive map supports pan and zoom functionality, allowing users to explore the building layout with ease.